Shawn-Nichol/AndroidKotlinGuide/Notifications/NotificationUtilFile.md

     PendingIntent.FLAG_ONE_SHOT
     )

+  // Convet a png file to a Bitmap for the large Notification Icon. var largeIcon = BitmapFactory.decodeResource(mContext.resources, R.drawable.mypng)

   /*
    * Build the noitication
    * Constructor requires context, CHANNEL_ID
    * setSmallIcon: displays the icon in the status bar
    * setContentTitle: sets the Title of the notification
    * setContentText: set the text in the notification.
+   * SetLargeIcon: Displays a large icon in the notification whem minimized on the right side.
+   * SetStyle, BigrPicture: Displays a large image when the Notification is expanded and a small icon when it isn't.
    * setPriority: Determines how intrusive the notificatioin is.
    * setContentIntent: sets the Intent that will fire when the user touches the notificaion.
    * setAction: will display a button with text, you can have up to three